ontoportal/documentation/docs/_steps/initial_installation.md

   <figcaption>Appliance startup process</figcaption>
 </figure>

-Near the end of that process, the running Appliance displays its IP address where it can be accessed on your computer.
+Near the end of that process, the running Appliance displays its initial IP address on the console screen.
 Make a note of this address so you can use it in later steps, or follow the instructions under 'Accessing the system' to obtain it.

 ## Changing default passwords